sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - architectures, pattern implementations, ... often differ from project to project,
 - so-called best practices are sometimes diverted from, on purpose or accidentally.

 Trying to achieve 100% code coverage can be counterproductive.
-It's not about the number of tests, it's about the quality of tests.
+It's not about the number of tests.
+It is about the quality of tests.
 ROI from writing the last 10% might not be worth it.

-> A high code coverage percentage is not an indicator of success, or of code quality.
-A high code coverage percentage only truly represents the amount of code that is covered by tests.
+> A high code coverage percentage does not indicate success or code quality.
+A high code coverage percentage only truly represents the code covered by tests.

 Controller Types: